spawulski/opentofu/docs/architecture.md

 [`configs.Config`](https://pkg.go.dev/github.com/opentofu/opentofu/internal/configs#Config)
 representing the entire configuration.

-OpenTF expects configuration files written in the OpenTF language, which is a DSL built on top of [HCL](https://github.com/hashicorp/hcl).
+OpenTofu expects configuration files written in the OpenTofu language, which is a DSL built on top of [HCL](https://github.com/hashicorp/hcl).
 Some parts of the configuration cannot be interpreted until we build and walk the graph, since they depend